-A candidate who wishes to withdraw from candidature will need to discuss this with his or her supervisors and the Dean of School who should satisfy themselves that every attempt has been made to resolve any difficulties in the study environment which may have prompted the candidate to consider withdrawing from candidature.
+A candidate who wishes to withdraw from candidature will need to discuss this with his or her supervisors and the X who should satisfy themselves that every attempt has been made to resolve any difficulties in the study environment which may have prompted the candidate to consider withdrawing from candidature.

-A candidate who decides to withdraw is required to complete the Variation to Candiature Application form found on the Faculty's web-site.
-The Faculty Office will acknowledge the notification, confirm the date on which the withdrawal is effective and take any action necessary to suspend any scholarship.
+A candidate who decides to withdraw is required to complete the Variation to Candiature Application form found on the College's web-site.
+The College Office will acknowledge the notification, confirm the date on which the withdrawal is effective and take any action necessary to suspend any scholarship.

-A candidate who has withdrawn and who subsequently wishes to re-enrol will need to apply to the Faculty for re-admission.
-The Faculty will determine whether the candidate will be re-admitted, and whether the period of candidature will be adjusted to take account of the previous candidature.
+A candidate who has withdrawn and who subsequently wishes to re-enrol will need to apply to the College for re-admission.
+The College will determine whether the candidate will be re-admitted, and whether the period of candidature will be adjusted to take account of the previous candidature.